Durss/Twitchat/README.md

 # Features
 - [x] Enable an emergency button with custom actions to prevent from follow bots and doxxing
-- [x] Create your own sub/follow/rewards/poll/... alerts and chat commands with the Trigger system that allows to control your OBS sources and filters as well as Spotify or Deezer when an event occurs
+- [x] Create your own sub/follow/rewards/poll/... alerts and chat commands with the Trigger system that allows to control your OBS sources and filters as well as Spotify when an event occurs
 - [x] Control Twitchat and create polls or predictions with your voice
 - [x] Read your messages and alerts out loud thank to the include text-to-speech
 - [x] Pin messages and find them back later